zeroc-ice/ice-builder-ant/README.md

 The task minimizes recompilation by maintaining dependencies between Slice files.
 The task stores this information in a file named `.depend` in the output directory and updates these dependencies after each invocation.
 (You can specify a different name for this file using a task parameter.)

 Note that the task does not maintain dependencies between a Slice file and its generated Java source files.
 Consequently, removing the generated Java source files does not cause the task to recompile a Slice file.
 In fact, the task only compiles a Slice file when any of the following conditions are true:

-* no dependency file exists
+* No dependency file exists.
-* no dependency information is found for the Slice file
+* No dependency information is found for the Slice file.
-* the modification time of the Slice file is later than the modification time of the dependency file
+* The modification time of the Slice file is later than the modification time of the dependency file.
-* the Slice file includes another Slice file that is eligible for compilation
+* The Slice file includes another Slice file that is eligible for compilation.

 The simplest way to force the task to recompile all of your Slice files is to remove the dependency file.